nap2000/docs/console.rst

 #.
 Add a paramater **from_lang** with the value set to the language code of the source language
 #.
 Add a parameter **to_lang** with the value set to the language code of the language you are translating to

+The above parameters are required in addition to the "source" parameter identifying the question that contains the original text.

 :ref:`language-codes`

 Automatic Audio Transcription